sig-gis/Liberia_NSC_ForestMonitoringTraining/06_drone/08_Flight_Photogrammetry.md

 | Loss of data link connection | Return to home function is initiated until link is restored |
 | Bird Intrusion | Manual flight is utilized to avoid intrusion |
 | Manned Aircraft Intrusion | Manual flight is utilized to avoid intrusion |

+## Post-flight best practices

+Upon completing all flights, it is best practice to backup all images collected to another location so if the drone/SD card get lost or damaged there is another copy.
+Charge all batteries to 60-70% for storage, this will maintain the battery and prolong it's life. *The DJI intelligent  batteries will discharge themselves automatically after 10 days of no use when fully charged so they can be charged completely after a flight.
+A post-flight inspection should also be performed to ensure all parts are in working order for the next mission.